-What you do is that you grind up some saffron with a little sugar in a mortar and pestle.
-Not only does this make the saffron easier to dissolve, it also stretches that expensive saffron a bit.
+What you do is grind up some saffron with a little sugar in a mortar and pestle.
+Not only does this make the saffron easier to dissolve, but it also stretches that expensive saffron a bit.

-So to recap, we are making this Instant Pot Halva by mixing up sooji, sugar, water, cardamom, and saffron.
+So to recap, we are making this Halva recipe by mixing up sooji, sugar, water, cardamom, and saffron.
 And then we are cooking it pot-in-pot for ease and to ensure the right consistency.